PolarsDude/Kaggle/Natural Language Processing with Disaster Tweets/README.md

-### This repository contains notebooks for data analysis and the implementation of machine learning models using data from Kaggle.
-It is for learning new packages and frameworks.
+### This is a dataset from Kaggle, and the objective is to predict which tweets are about real disasters.
+This is to strengthen my skills in cleaning and analyzing text data.